Other / mixed grade configuration · Shreveport, LA

 How many students attend Shreve Island Elementary School?

 Shreve Island Elementary School has 579 students enrolled.
-It is a other school in Shreveport, LA.
+It is a public school in Shreveport, LA.

 What is the student-teacher ratio at Shreve Island Elementary School?